Sarfraazsh/Projects_under_one/README.md

-These are the project I have done
+All the project in the profile is in the single repository.